 Knowing The Craft

-Written by: john Robbins
+by john Robbins

 There's much to be learned from others in fact most trades you go into you learn from someone else.
 That's why it sometimes seems strange to me so many poets seldom seem to truly study or even give past poet's a look.